Aandreba/libretrodb-sqlite/README.md

 	games.users,
 	developers.name as developer_name,
 	publishers.name as publisher_name,
 	ratings.name as rating_name,
 	franchises.name as franchise_name,
 	regions.name as region_name,
 	genres.name as genre_name,
 	roms.name as rom_name,
-	roms.md5 as rom_md5,
+	roms.crc as rom_crc,
 	platforms.name as platform_name,
 	manufacturers.name as manufacturer_name
 FROM games